-For a trust to be 'qualifying’ (relating to income tax and capital gains tax.
-There is a separate criteria for inheritance tax – outlined below), its assets must only be capable of being used to benefit a disabled person.
+For a trust to be 'qualifying’ (relating to income tax and CGT.
+There is a separate criteria for inheritance tax (IHT) – outlined below), its assets must only be capable of being used to benefit a disabled person (there is though very limited scope for others to benefit).
 The disabled person must be entitled to all the income or, if they are not so entitled (because there is no interest in possession), none of the income can be applied for the benefit of anyone else.
+If only part of a particular trust meets the vulnerable person criteria, then the special income tax treatment may only apply to that part if it is held in a separate fund or in some other way as a defined part.

 Making a vulnerable person election

-To claim special tax treatment, trustees must complete form VPE1 (Vulnerable Person Election) and send it to HM Revenue & Customs (HMRC).
+To claim special tax treatment for income tax and CGT, the trustees must complete form VPE1 (Vulnerable Person Election) and send it to HMRC.

 The trustees must sign VPE1 along with the vulnerable beneficiary (or with someone who can legally sign for the beneficiary).